GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 ## Host permissions {: #host-permissions }

-Host permissions allow extensions to interact with the URLs matching patterns.
+Host permissions allow extensions to interact with the URLs [matching patterns][doc-match].
 Some [Chrome APIs][api-ref] require host permissions in addition to their own API permission.
-When an extension requests host permissions it can:
+Host permissions allow extensions to:

 - Make [`fetch()`][mdn-fetch] requests from the service worker and extension pages.
-- Read and query the sensitive properties (url, title, and favIconUrl) of [`tabs.Tab`][api-tabs-tab] using the [`chrome.tabs`][api-tabs] API.
+- Read and query the sensitive [tab properties][api-tabs-tab] (url, title, and favIconUrl) using the [`chrome.tabs`][api-tabs] API.
 - Inject a [content script programmatically][cs-prog].
 - Monitor and control the network requests with the [`chrome.webRequest`][api-webrequest] API.
 - Access cookies with the [`chrome.cookies`][api-cookies] API.